Deterministic quantum master equation for non-Markovian signal processing: Outline of the derivation

 The final step to derive Eq.~\eqref{eq:deterministic_ME} is to define an ensemble-resolved density matrix $\varrho_n(\vec{y})$ that averages all possible conditional quantum states $\rho_n$ that are consistent with the signal $\vec{y}_n$ at time $t_n$,

 Here, ${\mathrm E}[\cdot]$ denotes the average over the stochastic measurement outcomes $x_{1:n}$.
 This operator is a joint-distribution between quantum degrees of freedom and measurement-outcome (signal-processed) degrees of freedom.
-In Appendix~\ref{sec:app-derivation}, we present a detailed derivation of Eq.~\eqref{eq:deterministic_ME}.
+In Appendix~\ref{sec:app-derivation}, we present a detailed derivation of Eq.~\eqref{eq:deterministic_ME}. {Note that all steps in the derivation of Eq.~\eqref{eq:deterministic_ME}, satisfy the normalization property of $\sum_{\vec y}\tr{\varrho_n({\vec y})} = 1$.
+Meaning that our evolution map is trace preserving, as shown in Appendix~\ref{sec:app-trace}}.